Meet the base staff and settle onto your chartered yacht. All of the usual facilities: toilets/showers, electric & water

 Time to enjoy another great day sailing in Turkey and stop for a swim in one of the bays on the way.
 First you will need to go to the custom port where our agent will be waiting to check you back into Turkey.
-We will be waiting to take your lines and looking forward to hearing your adventures and tales.
+We will be waiting to take your lines in the marina when the customs has been completed.

 Why not make the most of your last day.
 Leave early morning and travel to the Dalyan River, then take a boat and motor up the river to the ancient ruins of Caunos.
 Enjoy a lunch and a swim before continuing your journey to Dalaman, refreshed and ready for the flight home.